wwwasak/Sugarcane-Protocol/README.md

 ### For test

-On the right side of the page, you can test the software using your own mobile device or a virtual mobile device provided by a server.
+On the right side of the page, you can test the software using your own mobile device or a virtual mobile device provided by a server(Please make sure you have opened the project on the web end before testing).
 I recommend downloading `Expo Go` on your own mobile device and scanning the QR code on the right side of the page to connect your device for testing.
-(Please note that for iOS, you'll need to use the built-in camera on your phone to scan the QR code and access EXPO.)[Home](#home)
+(Please note that for iOS, you'll need to use the built-in camera on your phone to scan the QR code and access `Expo Go`.)You can also choose to use the cloud-based Android and iOS phones provided by `Expo` for testing, but there might be queues due to high usage.[Home](#home)

 ## <a name="ch3">Function introduction</a>